-SUPERVISION AND TRAINING: Some services may be provided by a psychologist licensed in an alternate state who is under the direct supervision of a Licensed Psychologist, Dr. Lang or Dr. Weinstein.
-One psychologist has passed the North Carolina state licensing exam but does not yet have a license to practice independently in Georgia.
+Some services may be provided by a psychologist licensed in an alternate state or certified as a school psychologist, who is under the direct supervision of a Licensed Psychologist.
 If you have any questions or concerns about working with these psychologists, please inform the psychologist and your questions will be answered or your case will be transferred to one of our Georgia licensed staff.

 In addition, you should be aware that we each practice with other mental health professionals in our office and that we have administrative staff.
 In most cases, we need to share protected information with these individuals for both administrative and clinical purposes such as scheduling, billing, and quality assurance.
 We also have a formal business associate contract that requires them to maintain confidentiality.
 All mental health professionals are bound by the same rules of confidentiality and all staff members and business associates have been given training about protecting privacy and will not release information without permission.